micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-3-rashi_en.md

 <b>You fought, O God, the battles of my soul.</b> In the days past.

 ### passuk 59
-<b>You have seen, Hachem, how aggrieved I am.</b> In this distress, that my enemies wronged me.
+<b>You have seen, Adonoy, how aggrieved I am.</b> In this distress, that my enemies wronged me.
 <b>Administer justice for me.</b> As You have already done.

 ### passuk 60